 - Yellow moray eel

-- Diadema urchin – very colourful, maybe the highlight of the dive for me for the marine life point of view!
+- Diadema urchin – very colourful, maybe the highlight of the dive for me from a marine life point of view!

 - School of blue mao mao